 How we support you

-Research candidates need high-level, discipline-specific academic writing, research literacies and related skills.
-Most don't begin their candidature with all the research literacies they need.
-It's normal to to develop and refine your writing and other research skills during your candidature.
+Researchers, regardless of where they start – either at the beginning of their candidature or as Early- or Mid-career or even those who are more established need research skills.
+Most don't begin with the knowledge they need.
+It's normal to develop and refine your writing and other research skills during your career.

 To access these resources and receive automatic emails about upcoming workshops: